What does your baby really want this holiday? Here are our favorite presents that we know your baby will love!

 Hands down the best activity center around because its cruiser-attachment is perfect for your not-yet-walker!
 It will give your baby a taste of freedom-of-movement and he will not be able to get enough.
 Remove the cruising attachment after he starts walking and you still get at least a year’s worth of play out of it.

-Does your baby have a jumperoo yet?
+Does your baby have a jumperoo or a bouncer swing yet?
 If not, make sure Santa brings one this year.
 This one will give your baby plenty to look at and interact with, plus it can be adjusted higher when he needs more leg room.

 We also consider the DEX Sound Sleeper a nursery must-have from night one and we run it 24/7!
 But there are some very cool alternatives on the market too.
 This Aden & Anais one in particular is amazing because it is a sound machine, room temperature indicator, nightlight, clock and feeding diary, all-in-one.